Aliseh85/attendance-managment/README.md

-adding new face and saving new face encodings in a relevant database file for more explantion leave a comment for the android application version of this app leave a comment
+adding new face and saving new face encodings in a relevant database file for more explantion leave a comment for the android application version of this app leave a comment **the android app save data at a real time firebase database